 Bus from Chiang Mai to Siem Reap Summary

-Would I take the bus from Chiang Mai to Siem Reap again?
+Would I take the Chiang Mai to Siem Reap bus again?

 Yes, I would, even though it was a long bus trip we did get to see some wonderful things, rural Cambodian villages, small towns, Buddhist temples and rice paddies.
 Enduring the border scams may have been unpleasant but it was an adventure and we had a lot of fun.